japila-books/spark-sql-internals/docs/FileIndex.md

 Used when:

-* `HadoopFsRelation` is requested for the <<spark-sql-BaseRelation-HadoopFsRelation.adoc#sizeInBytes, estimated size>>
+* `HadoopFsRelation` is requested for the <<spark-sql-BaseRelation-HadoopFsRelation.md#sizeInBytes, estimated size>>

-* link:spark-sql-SparkOptimizer-PruneFileSourcePartitions.adoc[PruneFileSourcePartitions] logical optimization is executed
+* spark-sql-SparkOptimizer-PruneFileSourcePartitions.md[PruneFileSourcePartitions] logical optimization is executed

 |===